prehistoric-penguin/ext-stl/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 ```

-Only tested on G++ 4.8, I think that higher version of g++ will be also ok to compile.
+Only tested on G++ 4.8, higher version of g++ will be also ok to compile.

 ### Reference